Echolocation is an eleven-meter-long, three-channel video installation that seeks to excavate more than a millennium of local history.

 The video is projected onto a semi-transparent fine mesh made from stretched fishing net.
 (Kingston’s coat of arm consists of three silver salmon on a blue ground, representing three fisheries that are mentioned in the Domesday Book, after which the town became known as Kyngeston super Tamisiam, after the Latin for sieve or filter.)
 This gives the images both depth and an ethereal quality like a free-flowing X-ray of an unseen past, a ghostly palimpsest that interrogates the history of this ancient place.

 This project was commissioned by Canadian & Portland Estates and was created in collaboration with Lorena Popovici, BA Digital Media: Creative Computer Graphics and Media Technology, Faculty of Science Engineering and Computing at Kingston University (bat animation) and Josephine Miller, BA Art Direction, Creative and Cultural Industries at Kingston School of Art (bat texturing), in conjunction with Studio KT1.

 Mat Collishaw received an Honorary Fellowship from The Royal Photographic Society in 2018.
-The call for the 2021 Awards is now open and nominations can be made here until 29 January 2021.

-A special preview of Collishaw's new work can be seen below:
+A special preview (updated 15 March 2021) of Collishaw's new work can be seen below: